mmanchee/HFSclient/README.md

 ## 🌐 About the Project

 ### 📖 Description
-This is the Client for the Historical Fantasy Football api. with this client the users are able to establish different leagues, teams, add players to teams and simulate games played using historical players ranging from 1999-2004 at this time.
+This is the Client for the Historical Fantasy Sports Simulator api. with this client the users are able to establish different leagues, teams, add players to teams and simulate games played using historical players in the NFL ranging from 1999-2004 at this time.

 ### 🦠 Known Bugs